Slideshow-digital/slideshow-documentation/docs/documentation/configuration/remote_update.md

 ## Remote update through web interface

-If you can access Slideshow’s web interface, you can upload a new APK file through menu Settings – Application update.
-Update process will start several seconds after the file upload is finished and it may take up to one minute.
+If you can access Slideshow’s web interface, you can upload a new APK file through menu `Settings` → `Application update`.
+The update process will start several seconds after the file upload is finished, and it may take up to one minute.
 Slideshow app will automatically reload after the update process is finished.

 ![Page for remote update](remote_update_web.png)
 /// caption